Mileena28/Mileena28.github.io/astrology-content/tarot/spreads.md

-# The Hedge Witch Cards: Sacred Spreads & Divination Patterns
+# The Blood and Bone Cards: Sacred Spreads & Divination Patterns
-*Ancient Patterns for Reading the Old Roads*
+*Ancient Patterns for Reading the Blood and Bone Tarot Cards*

 ## Understanding the Art of the Spread